alipay/tls13-sm-spec/src/draft-yang-tls-tls13-sm-suites-05.md

 At the time of writing, there are no known weak keys for SM cryptographic algorithms: SM2, SM3 and SM4, and no security issues have been found for these algorithms.

+A security analysis of GCM is available in [MV04].

+A security analysis of CCM is available in [J02].

 --- back